Attraction of the Week: Southern California’s Marvin Braude Bike Trail

 More fun in the L.A. region

-For more fun things to do in Southern California, check out my list of 25 Fun Things to do in Southern California.
-You will finds lots of diverse fun on this list, with everything from beautiful beaches, to coastal hiking trails, to Disneyland!
+For more fun things to do in Southern California, check out my list of the top 10 free attractions in Southern California.
+You will finds lots of diverse fun on this list, with everything from beautiful beaches, to coastal hiking trails!